 We’ve made a list here of some of the key practical points you need to consider before purchasing your pram or stroller.

-How long to you want the pram to last you?
+How long do you want the pram to last you?

-Many prams are designed to take you from birth to around 4 years (if you can keep them in the pram that long!).
+Many prams are designed to take you from birth to about 4 years (if you can keep them in the pram that long!).

-- If you are purchasing for a newborn, bear in mind that it whilst it doesn't need to recline flat, it does needs to recline 130 degrees from the horizontal to be suitable.
+- If you are purchasing for a newborn, bear in mind that it while it doesn’t need to recline flat, it does need to recline 130 degrees from the horizontal to be suitable.